 New Zealand flutist Tessa Brinckman has been described by critics as a“flutist of chameleon-like gifts” and “virtuoso elegance” (Gramophone), an “excellent…flutist” (Willamette Week) and “highlight of Portland” (New Music Box), who “play(s) her instrument with great beauty and eloquence” (Music Matters New Zealand).
-She enjoys a versatile career, having worked in many classical music ensembles and concert series in the United States, South Africa and New Zealand.
-Her orchestral and festival work includes the Oregon Symphony, New Haven International Arts, Festival of New American Music, Oregon Bach, Oregon Shakespeare, Ernest Bloch, Bumbershoot and Astoria Music Festivals.
-She has recorded, composed and performed in major regional theaters across the United States and internationally, as well as for radio programming and TV commercials.
-Her most recent theatrical co-compositions and performances were for Tony Award-winning director Mary Zimmerman’s The White Snake, the music of which was nominated for a Joseph Jefferson Award in 2014.
+She enjoys a versatile career, having worked in many classical music ensembles and concert series in the United States, South Africa, France and New Zealand.
+Her orchestral, chamber and solo music performances include the Oregon Symphony, New Haven International Arts, Festival of New American Music, Britt Festival of Music & Arts, Ashland Independent Film, Oregon Bach, Oregon Shakespeare, Ernest Bloch, Bumbershoot, Oregon Fringe and Astoria Music Festivals.
+Performing on flute, piccolo, alto, bass, contrabass and baroque flutes, and miscellaneous keyboards, Ms. Brinckman also co-directs the ever-polymathic duo, Caballito Negro with percussionist Terry Longshore, and is a member of Collectif Impulsion in France.
+She has recorded, composed and performed in major regional theaters across the United States and internationally, as well as for radio, TV and film.
+Her co-composition for Tony Award-winning director Mary Zimmerman’s White Snake was nominated for a Joseph Jefferson Award in 2014.